 Bondi caters to a large number of young single population living in shared accommodation.
 The rents have gone up substantially in the last couple of years and price-conscious people have moved out to suburbs in the south of Sydney like Cronulla and Miranda.
 A direct train connection to Bondi Junction enables the people to get to Bondi from Cronulla in half an hour.
 Cronulla offers a similar beachside lifestyle with new development along the beach.
 Apartments are relatively cheap.

 In Bondi, you will find plenty of backpacker’s hostels and ads up for shared accommodation.
 Bondi is quite popular with young British, Irish and European backpackers.
-Lately, there is an increase in South American tourist staying in eastern suburbs.
+Lately, there is an increase in South American tourists staying in the eastern suburbs.

 Popular Bondi hostels include: